Blocked Fallopian Tubes: Causes & Complications

 - Untreated STDs or pelvic inflammatory disease.

 - Smoking cigarettes.

 Though exceptionally rare, having an IUD or tubal ligation and then becoming pregnant can result in an ectopic pregnancy.

 Depending on the severity, treatment, and condition of the fallopian tubes after an ectopic pregnancy, most women can achieve a healthy pregnancy in the future.
 It is important to note that women who have had an ectopic pregnancy do have an increased risk of having another ectopic pregnancy.

 If women have internal scarring in their tubes and get an ectopic pregnancy after a long period of subfertility, the ectopic pregnancy is often in the better of their two tubes, damaging it.
 For this reason, if having a tube removed (salpingectomy) for ectopic pregnancy, it is important to ask the doctor performing the surgery how the rest of the pelvis and the other tube look.

 In vitro fertilization (IVF) can be a great option for women whose fallopian tubes were removed or damaged due to an ectopic pregnancy.
 This is often needed more frequently in women who have had an ectopic pregnancy because the affected tube takes damage from the ectopic and the other tube may be damaged from conditions that led to the ectopic pregnancy.

 Ectopic Pregnancy Symptoms

 A woman’s fallopian tubes cannot functionally or structurally support the growth of a fetus.
-Ectopic pregnancies pose great risk to the mother, must be treated immediately, and are the number one cause of pregnancy related death in the first trimester.
+Ectopic pregnancies pose a great risk to the mother, must be treated immediately, and are the number one cause of pregnancy-related death in the first trimester.
 Symptoms of ectopic pregnancy include: